RSR: Now Biological Material from Archaeopteryx

 * The Confusing Term "Organic" in Chemistry: Confusion among scientists during the early exploration of the chemistry of life has led to ongoing confusion among the public regarding the term organic.
 People hear "organic" and think not only of biology, but even of wild salmon and pesticide-free family farms.
 However, the chemistry term organic refers to carbon-based compounds whether from animate or inanimate sources.
 Thus when scientists refer to a compound as organic, frequently, they are not at all implying that it came from a living organism.
 (Example: The next big thing in interior lighting may be organic LEDs.
 This doesn't mean that our lamps will be grown down on the farm.)
 So, as is common among atheists, AronRa plays to the public confusion when he confronts creationists arguments against biogenesis by saying that all scientists know that biogenesis could have begun using organic compounds.
 That is an obfuscation by which those unfamiliar with the terminology would assume, in some confused way, that they somehow mean that biological compounds would pre-exist the first living cells.
 What they should say to avoid confusion is that if biogenesis occurred, it would have to begin with inanimate compounds, including for example non-racimized amino acids, etc.).

-* Was Archaeopteryx a Fraud?
-Respected creationist organizations publish lists of arguments they recommend should no longer be used.
-While Real Science Radio appreciates these efforts, we disagree with some of the specifics.
-For example, after significant consideration, RSR recommends continued use of arguments such as:
+* Arguments Creationists SHOULD NOT Use: Respected creation organizations publish lists of arguments they recommend should no longer be used.
+Real Science Radio appreciates these efforts but disagrees with the following specifics.
+For after significant consideration, RSR recommends continued use of these arguments:

 - the dust on the moon